 Radial bar chart in Excel?
 Yes, it’s possible.
 In this tutorial, we’ll show you how to create this stunning visualization to compare sales performance.
-Good to know that a radial bar chart is one of the best solutions to create impressive infographic-style excel dashboard templates.
+Good to know that a radial bar chart is one of the best solutions to create impressive infographic-style templates.

 Data visualization is king!